Treasure hunting: History

 More recently, most serious treasure hunters have started working underwater, where modern technology allows access to wrecks containing valuables, which were previously inaccessible.
 Starting with the diving suit, and moving on through Scuba and later to ROVs, each new generation of technology has made more wrecks accessible.
 Many of these wrecks have resulted in the treasure salvage of many fascinating artifacts from Spanish treasure fleets as well as many others.

 Since at least the 1970’s, treasure salvaging companies have been hiring archaeologists to help excavate sites.
 Although oftentimes the people with the most knowledge about a particular site are the private citizens staking their fortunes on the venture, a staff archeologist can substantiate a dig.
 This can allow the excavations to become accepted within the archeological community.
-In many cases, however, private citizens conducting archaeological deemed activities with or without an on site archeologist are still labeled by the academic community as piligers.
+In many cases, however, private citizens conducting archaeological deemed activities with or without an on site archeologist are still labeled by the academic community as pillagers.
 And the archeologists who support this public-private venture are often outcast.

 Nevertheless, when this type of archaeological research is carried out it can provide archaeologists the resources to fund research of sites that would otherwise go unrecorded or be subject to destruction by natural forces.
 Typically many recovered items will also end up donated to state and local museums for all to enjoy.
 Some cities, such as St. Augustine and Key West have privately operated museums run by the treasure salvors which allow the public to see recovered treasure firsthand.